List of The Underland Chronicles characters: Gnawers

 Rats are known as gnawers because of their tendency to gnaw on hard objects to wear down their constantly-growing teeth.
 Their names seem to relate to how the rats operate in war or to their physical characteristics.
 Although it is implied that all Underland species can communicate with their relatives in the Overland, the rats are one of only two races to do so often.
 The rats' traditional territory in the Underland includes the Dead Land and Firelands, both low on food and safety.
 This, along with their naturally predatory nature, has led them to factionalize and engage in many conflicts with other species.
-The gnawers listed below are organized according to Gregor's somewhat simplistic black-and-white categorizations in The Underland Chronicles.